dullhunk/book/careers-lab/cv-errors.md

 The order and structure of your CV is as important as the content

   1. **FIRST THINGS FIRST** First page should usually be Education and Experience (usually in that order), second page page all the other stuff.
 Order with the most important (or recent) things first.
-Its debateable if your personal details should go front and top (e.g. is your postal address REALLY the most important thing about you?
-Does it really deserve prime space at the top of your CV?
-Many people put personal details at the end (often just email and telephone no. for first contact)
+Its debateable if your personal details should go front and top.
+Is your postal address *REALLY* the most important thing about you?
+Does it deserve prime space at the top of your CV?
+Many people put personal details at the end  - often just email and telephone no. for first contact.
+You're unlikely to be posted anything until much later in the job application process.
   2. **REVERSE** Reverse chronological order is normal, (most recent first) and its usually the easiest way to structure things.
 Within each section, order likewise, most important (or relevant) work experience goes at the top of that section and and so on

 ## General (GEN)